BZoennchen/supercollider-book/_build/html/_sources/chapters/composing/music-theory/3-scales.md

 Looking closely at the [interval](sec-intervals) sequence, one can see that the minor scale has a less strong *leading tone* because it is two semitones apart from the *tonic*.
 This property is sometimes unwanted which leads to the harmonic and melodic minor scales.
 Furthermore, three out of all the intervals from the tonic to any other note are minor intervals!
-This makes the *harmonic minor* a little bit exotic.
+This makes the *natural minor* a little bit exotic.

 | Degree | Name          | Symbol         | Semitones |
 | ------ | ------------- | -------------- | --------- |